 - All interviews must be shot single-camera with the EVA1

-- Standard capture settings for the EVA1 must be 4K at 150mb/s
+- Standard capture settings for the EVA1 must be 2K at 100mbps

-- Dropping below 4K for slow-motion photography on the EVA1 must be discussed in advance with the cinematography instructor
+- Slow-motion photography on the EVA1 must be discussed in advance with the cinematography instructor

 An equipment checkout for each documentary group will be scheduled during the week prior to production commencing.
 The full equipment package can be viewed here: Sample Manifest (Draft).
 No special equipment or alternate options are provided for documentary projects.